pinobatch/hello-world/cheat-sheet.md

     git diff HEAD^

 Or all changes made in the last commit.
+Either of these works:

     git diff HEAD^ HEAD
+    git show HEAD

-**Commit changes** that have been added to the cart, with a message describing the change such as what issue it fixes.
+**Commit changes** that have been added to the cart, with a message describing the change.
+Some repository hosts watch for specially formatted messages and use them to trigger actions such as closing issue reports.

     git commit -m "fixes #13"